balakreshnan/mlops/batchscorePRS.md

 Write the batch scoring file - here is where the logic of how to use the model with new data and score the input for prediction.

+Process of the batch scoring file is to load all the necessary libraries.
+Then Load the model that we are going to use.

+After model is loaded the main run function will take each file as parameter and score.
+Each file can be parallalized with one node to scale horizontally.
+The run function open's each file then predict and saves the output.

 ```
 %%writefile batch_scoring.py
 import io